 It’s a bit easier to avoid this trick with the prevalence of services like Uber and Lyft.
 But in spots where ridesharing hasn’t taken off yet, the “broken taxi meter” scam is still alive and well.

 So pay attention and always confirm the price before you hop into the car!
 Also, if a taxi driver offers you a flat price to take you to a destination, be careful.
-Sometimes they will end up demanding the agreed upon price per person or trying to twist the deal in their favor.
+Sometimes they will end up demanding the agreed upon price per person instead of for the ride as you expected or they’ll try to twist the deal in their favor.

 4. Knockoff Goods